I2Tunimib/I2T-docs/docs/user-manual/discover-services/extenders.md

 An extender that consolidates existing linking annotations by generating new column(s) containing  ID and/or name values from the reconciled column.

 **Input**: A  reconciled column  against any dataset or knowledge graph;  a  selection of the properties  to extract (ID in any supported format `prefix:id`,  name as string).

-**Output**: One new column for each requested property, containing the  extracted metadata from the reconciled entities.
+<br>**Output**: One new column for each requested property, containing the  extracted metadata from the reconciled entities.

 ---